cdklabs/publib/README.md

 ## Golang

-Publishes a go module to its appropriate GitHub repository.
+Pushes a directory of golang modules to a GitHub repository.

 **Usage:**